Richard Harrison (poet)

 Richard Harrison is a Canadian poet and essayist.

+His recent publication, My Mother Joins the Resistance, came out in April 2026.

 His 2017 book, On Not Losing My Father's Ashes in the Flood, won the Governor General's Award for English-language poetry and the Alberta Writers Guild Stephan G. Stephansson Award for Poetry, and was shortlisted for the City of Calgary W.O.
 Mitchell Book Prize.

 His fourth book of poetry, Big Breath of a Wish (1998), was nominated for a Governor General's Award and won the City of Calgary Book Prize.

 25, released in the fall of 2019, is a 25th anniversary release celebrating the publication of Hero of the Play.
 It contains new hockey poems, poems from Hero of the Play (original and revised), and commentary.

 Harrison was born in Toronto in 1957 and moved to Calgary in 1995 to spend a year as the Calgary Distinguished Writers Program Canadian Writer-in-Residence at the University of Calgary.
 He has lived in Calgary since then.
 He holds degrees from Trent University (in biology and philosophy) and Concordia University (in creative writing).
 He has had teaching positions at Trent University, the University of Calgary, and now Mount Royal University.

-He has recently completed work on several books of essays (as an editor and contributor).
+He has worked on several books of essays (as an editor and contributor).